dptech-corp/Uni-Fold/README.md

-# Uni-Fold: an open-source platform for developing protein folding models beyond AlphaFold.
+# Uni-Fold: an open-source platform for developing protein models beyond AlphaFold.

-Uni-Fold is a thoroughly open-source platform for developing protein folding models beyond [AlphaFold](https://github.com/deepmind/alphafold/), with following advantages:
+We proudly present Uni-Fold as a thoroughly open-source platform for developing protein models beyond [AlphaFold](https://github.com/deepmind/alphafold/).
+Uni-Fold introduces the following features:

 - Reimplemented AlphaFold and AlphaFold-Multimer models in PyTorch framework.
-The first project for AlphaFold-Multimer training.
+This is currently the first (if any else) open-source repository that supports training AlphaFold-Multimer

-- Model correctness proved by successful from-scratch training with equivalent accuracy.
+- Model correctness proved by successful from-scratch training with equivalent accuracy, both monomer and multimer included.

-- Highest efficiency among existing AlphaFold implementations.
+- Highest efficiency among existing AlphaFold implementations (to our knowledge).

-- Rich features from [Uni-Core](https://github.com/dptech-corp/Uni-Core/), such as efficient fp16/bf16 training, per sample gradient clipping, and fused kernels.
+- Easy distributed training based on [Uni-Core](https://github.com/dptech-corp/Uni-Core/), as well as other conveniences including half-precision training (`float16/bfloat16`), per-sample gradient clipping, and fused CUDA kernels.

+- Convenient web server at [Hermite™](https://hermite.dp.tech/).

 The name Uni-Fold is inherited from Uni-Fold-JAX.
 First released on Dec 8 2021, [Uni-Fold-JAX](https://github.com/dptech-corp/Uni-Fold-jax) was the first open-source project (with training scripts) that successfully reproduced the from-scratch training of AlphaFold.
-Until now, Uni-Fold-JAX is still the only project that supports training of the original AlphaFold implementation in JAX framework.
+Until recently, Uni-Fold-JAX is still the only project that supports training of the original AlphaFold implementation in JAX framework.
 Due to efficiency and collaboration considerations, we moved from Jax to PyTorch on Jan 2022, based on which we further developed the multimer models.

-## Installation
+## Installation and Preparations

+### Installing Uni-Fold

 [Instructions on installation]

-## Preparing the datasets
+### Preparing the datasets

 Training and inference with Uni-Fold require homology searches on sequence and structure databases.
 Use the following command to download these databases: